ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 The second parameter is the URL where the image will be sent.
 This will need to have everything the `imageURL` function in the UploadAdpater needs to generate a complete URL.

+The third parameter `http` needs to be an instance of of `HttpClient` imported from `@angular/common/http`.
+This object will be used by the upload adapter to communicate to the back end server.

 Next, we need to tell CKEditor where the Plugin can be found.
 This is done using the `extraPlugins` element in the configuration object, which can